inter-erlang/SwErl/Sources/SwErl/SwErl.docc/GettingStarted.md

 # GettingStarted

-The most important features of SwErl
+A short overview of SwErl primatives and how to use them

 ## Overview